marcietolbert/MYDFIR-SOC-Analyst-Challenge/Pages/Logical-Diagram.md

 - If the icons chosen to be used can be colored they chould be to differentiate the devices from one another
 - The connections from the Elastic/Kibana Server to the Fleet and osTicket Servers should be set to two different colors

 Please note that the diagrams above are not final and will be updated as the enviroment is establised.
-This, however, is a great start to visualizing what the intented enviroment will looke like and how it will function.
+This, however, is a great start to visualizing what the intented enviroment will look like and how it will function.